What you will discover

 To improve their efficiency, bug zappers should be hung from a high place where the target insect pests congregate.
 As a result of this, it is also more safer for kids and animals because they can't easily get it.

-UV light bulbs are used in bug zappers to draw insects.
+UV light 365nm LED tubes are used in bug zappers to draw insects.
 It is advisable to position the zappers in a dark room or area because UV radiation is more noticeable there.

 Make sure the lighting in the space isn't too bright so that the UV light can shine more brightly.
 To make sure that the insects are easily attracted to the zapper, keep distractions to a minimum surrounding it.